gravitational/careers/challenges/systems/challenge-2.md

 ### Library

-* Implement a request forwarder to forward requests to an upstream.
+* Implement a connection forwarder to forward connections to an upstream server.
+  Your connection forwarder should copy data in both directions (from the LB to the upstream server, and from the upstream server back to the client of the LB)

 ### Server